 The nice thing about the tour is that it leads you through parts of the city that you may not otherwise see.
 If you do decide to book it, I would definitely recommend organising it for early on in your trip, so then you can come back to the Jewish Quarter and Trastevere later once you are familiar with these neighbourhoods following the tour.
 You can easily spend a day enjoying the stores and coffee shops, and getting lost in the winding streets of these neighbourhoods.

 Though we were advised to “come hungry” for the tour, the food that we were given was sufficient – it was filling without being too much, so there is no need to starve yourself in preparation during the day.
-Buon appetito!
+In summary, it was a perfect way to eat in Rome like a local Buon appetito!